gvishaal7/syndicate/README.md

 Syndicate

-[b]Basic syndication process: Whenever a new block of element is added to the server, all the subscribing websites must also be updated with the same information.[/b]
+Basic syndication process: Whenever a new block of element is added to the server, all the subscribing websites must also be updated with the same information.

+To showcase the above behaviour, two independent webapplications are developed.
+'Syndication' is the application through which you can add new elements (here events) to the server.
+'Hosting' is the application which has subscribed to 'syndication' and is updated whenever a new event is added.
+'Hosting' is updated every 1 hour.

+The following technologies are used to aid syndication process,

 Backend : MySql server

-Frontend : HTML, java script, CSS
+Frontend : HTML, JavaScript, CSS

 Server: Apache Tomcat 8